Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

-Secondary Education teacher Alice Hook at Alstonville High School with a student
+Secondary Education teacher Alice Hook at Alstonville High School with student

-Everything you need to know before taking your LANTITE
+What do you need to know before taking the LANTITE?

 Register for the test